-Université Laval, 2325, rue de la Terrasse Pavillon Palasis-Prince, local 2415 Québec (Québec) G1V0A6 Tél : 1418-656-2073 Télécopie : 1418-656-2624
+Université Laval, 2325, rue de la Terrasse Pavillon Palasis-Prince, local 2415 Québec: (Québec) GTV0A6 Tél : 1-418-656-2073 Télécopie : 1-418-656-2624

-Capacity Planning with Uncertainty on Contract Fulfillment+
+Capacity Planning with Uncertainty on Contract Fulfillment

-Teodor Gabriel Crainic^{1,2,}, Guido Perboli^{1,3}, Walter Rei^{1,2}, Mariangela Rosano3
+Teodor Gabriel Crainic1,2,\, Guido Perboli, Walter Rei, Mariangela Rosano, Veronica Lerma

-- 1 Interuniversity Research Centre on Enterprise Networks, Logistics and Transportation (CIRRELT) - 2 Department of Management and Technology, Université du Québec à Montréal, Montréal, Canada - 3 ICT for City Logistics and Enterprises Center, Politecnico di Torino, Turin, Italy
+- Interuniversity Research Centre on Enterprise Networks, Logistics and Transportation (CIRRELT) - Department of Management and Technology, Université du Québec à Montréal, Montréal, Canada - DIGEP, Politecnico di Torino, Turin, Italy

 Abstract.
 This paper focuses on the tactical planning problem faced by a shipper which seeks to secure transportation and warehousing capacity, such as containers, vehicles or space in a warehouse, of different sizes, costs, and characteristics, from a carrier or logistics provider, while facing different sources of uncertainty.
-The uncertainty can be related to the loads to be transported or stored, the cost and availability of ad-hoc capacity on the spot market in the future, and the availability of the contracted capacity in the future, when the shipper needs it.
+The uncertainty can be related to the loads to be transported or stored, the cost and availability of ad-hoc capacity on the spot market in the future, and the availability of the contracted capacity in the future when the shipper needs it.
 This last source of uncertainty on the capacity loss on the contracted capacity is particularly important in both long-haul transportation and urban distribution applications, but no optimization methodology has been proposed so far.
 We introduce the Stochastic Variable Cost and Size Bin Packing with Capacity Loss problem and model that directly address this issue, together with a metaheuristic to efficiently address it.
-We perform a set of extensive numerical experiments on instances related to long-haul transportation and urban distribution contexts, and derive managerial in sights on how such capacity planning should be performed.
+We perform a set of extensive numerical experiments on instances related to long-haul transportation and urban distribution contexts and derive managerial insights on how such capacity planning should be performed.

-Keywords: Capacity planning, stochastic programming, City Logistics, last-mile delivery, long-haul freight transportation, supply chain management
+Keywords: Supply Chain Management, logistics capacity planning, Stochastic Programming, City Logistics, long-haul freight transportation.

 Acknowledgements.
-Partial funding for this work was provided by the Natural Sciences and Engineering Council of Canada (NSERC) through its Discovery Grants Program.
-While working on this paper, the first author was Adjunct Professor, Department of Computer Science and Operations Research, Université de Montréal, Québec, Canada, and the second author was the head of the Urban Mobility and Logistics Systems (UMLS) initiative of the interdepartmental Center for Automotive Research and Sustainable mobility (CARS) at Politecnico di Torino, Turin, Italy.
-While working to this paper, Prof. Guido Perboli was the representative in the Logistic Table in the Regional Council of Piedmont for Politecnico di Torino.
+Partial funding for this work was provided by the Canadian Natural Sciences and Engineering Research Council (NSERC) through its Discovery Grants Program and the 5G-LOGINNOV project, funded by the European Commission, Horizon 2020 research and innovation programme under grant agreement No. 957400.
+While working on this paper, the first author was Adjunct Professor, Department of Computer Science and Operations Research, Université de Montréal, Montréal, Canada, and the second author was the head of the Urban Mobility and Logistics Systems (UMLS) initiative of the interdepartmental Center for Automotive Research and Sustainable mobility (CARS) at Politecnico di Torino, Turin, Italy.
+While working on this paper, the second author was also the representative in the Logistic Table in the Regional Council of Piedmont for Politecnico di Torino.
 The authors are grateful to Ms. Diane Larin for her invaluable linguistic and editorial assistance.

-Revised version of the CIRRELT-2020-27
+Revised version of the CIRRELT-2021-28